sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/streamlined_auth_flow.md

 In general, users are required to provide each IDE extension with their Sourcegraph Personal Access Token to make certain requests to the Sourcegraph API.

-Before the token creation callback page was introduced, users must retrieve a Sourcegraph Personal Access Token from their Sourcegraph instance manually in order to proceed with the authentication process for each IDE extension.
+Before the token creation callback page was introduced, users had to retrieve a Sourcegraph Personal Access Token from their Sourcegraph instance manually in order to proceed with the authentication process for each IDE extension.

 Steps to authenticate an account for an extension:
 1. Redirect users to the auth page in browser from the extension